finos/rune-dsl/documentation/documentation.rst

 * Mapping (or *synonym*)
 * Reporting

 This documentation details the purpose and features of each type of model component and highlights the relationships that exist among those.
-As the initial live application of the Rosetta DSL, examples from the ISDA CDM will be used to illustrate each of those features.
+Examples from the Demonstration Model will be used to illustrate each of those features..

 .. _data-component-label: